dawood9598/vault-secrets-management/README.md

 # Vault Secrets Management
-This project sets up a secure secrets management solution for Postgres, and an SSH server using HashiCorp Vault.
-It includes Docker files for each service and configuration files to manage Vault’s interaction with these services.
+This project sets up a secure secrets management solution using HashiCorp Vault to dynamically manage PostgreSQL credentials, generate one-time passwords (OTP) for SSH login, and sign SSH certificates for secure authentication.

+The project includes Docker configurations for both the PostgreSQL and SSH services, along with Vault integration to securely issue and manage credentials for these services.

 ## Getting Started